InkDAO/gitbook/protocol-overview/content-subscription.md

 # Content Subscription

-DecentralizedX replaces traditional subscriptions with permanent ownership.
+InkDAO replaces traditional subscriptions with permanent ownership.
 Instead of paying monthly to rent access, readers buy content once and own it forever through blockchain tokens.
 This fundamental shift changes the economics and incentives for both creators and readers.

 ## Buy Once, Own Forever

 Traditional platforms operate on rental models: Netflix charges monthly—stop paying and everything disappears.
 Medium costs $5/month but you're renting access.
-DecentralizedX works differently: purchase a post once, own it permanently.
+InkDAO works differently: purchase a post once, own it permanently.

 Think of buying a book.
 You pay once, own it forever, can read it anytime, lend it, or sell it.
-DecentralizedX brings this model to digital content through blockchain tokens that prove ownership.
+InkDAO brings this model to digital content through blockchain tokens that prove ownership.

 ## How Purchasing Works